thiccaxe/apsdk-public/readme.md

 ```

 ## Build instructions:
-Run the generate_linux_proj.bat to generate the GUN make files.
+Run the generate_linux_proj.sh to generate the GNU make files.

+* To build the demo, edit "OFF" CMakeLists.txt in the top directory to "ON" for building the demo, and building a static libap.
+The n run `cmake . ; make ` in the top directory.
+The demo is lacking back ends for playing video and audio.

 ## Runtime requirements
 [avahi-packages](https://launchpad.net/ubuntu/+source/avahi) are needed, at least the following pacakges are installed: